Tom Sandoval Was ‘Annoyed’ By Lala Kent And Ariana Madix’s Hookup, Explains Why They Didn’t Have A Threesome

 On April 2, The Daily Dish shared details regarding the appearance, revealing what Sandoval and Madix had to say about why he didn’t hop in and join Kent and Madix in the backseat.

-“Dude, I was hungry and jittery from coffee,” Sandoval explained.
 “When you’re overly sober and caffeinated and you’re around two people who are s**tfaced, it’s like annoying.
 You know I was like, annoyed.”

-As for Madix, she didn’t want to encourage her boyfriend to join in on her fun with Kent because she was well-aware that Kent had a boyfriend, her now-fiance Randall Emmett, at the time.
+As for Madix, she didn’t want to encourage her boyfriend to join in on her fun with Kent because she was well aware that Kent had a boyfriend, her now-fiance Randall Emmett, at the time.

 “I thought like, actually, ‘She has a boyfriend.’
 I thought that if I pressured this to happen, I think she’s way more drunk than I am, I would feel bad pushing that,” Madix explained.